bugzilla/bugzilla.github.io/contributing/funding.md

 <h2>The Legal Stuff</h2>

-<p>In mid-2023, a group of the core developers formed Zarro Boogs Corporation
+<p>In mid-2023, a group of the core developers formed <a
-(ZBC) in order to be a legal entity which could hold the license to the Bugzilla Trademark and raise money on behalf of the project.
+href="/about/zarroboogs.html">Zarro Boogs Corporation</a> (ZBC) in order to be a legal entity which could hold the license to the Bugzilla Trademark and raise money on behalf of the project.
 ZBC is a non-charitable non-profit organization (US Tax Code §501(c)(4) status pending IRS approval), and registered as a Non-Profit Corporation in the State of Michigan, which means we are required to spend all money raised on the needs of the project, and not make a profit on it.
 However, since we are not a charity, your donations will not be tax deductible.
 The Bugzilla trademarks are used under license from the Mozilla Foundation.
 ZBC is not affiliated with the Mozilla Foundation.</p>